 HOPPER THERMISTOR FAIL - Place the power switch in the OFF position.
-Call your authorized service technician.
+Call service technician.

 BARREL THERMISTOR FAIL - Place the power switch in the OFF position.
-Call your authorized service technician.
+Call service technician.

 Note: Three codes have been set up to assist in diagnosing bad thermistor probes.
-If a probe has shorted, "SHRT" will display for its respective machine location.
-If the probe is open, "OPEN" will display.
+If a probe has shorted (resistance less than 1 ohm), "SHRT" will display for its respective machine location.
+If the probe is open (resistance above 1 megohm), "OPEN" will display.
 If the actual probe environment exceeds 200°F (93°C), the respective screen display location will read "OVER", indicating the temperature is "out of range".

 COMP ON TOO LONG - The compressor run time exceeded the 11 minute timer.
-Replace the scraper blades during the next brush cleaning.
-If that doesn't resolve the fault, call your authorized service technician.